yabwon/SAS_PACKAGES/SPF/SPFinit.md

  - `packages=`       Location of other packages for testing
                      if there are dependencies in loading the package.
+                     Has to be a single directory, if more than one are
+                     provided than only the first is used.

 - `testResults=`     Location where tests results should be stored,
                      if null (the default) then the session WORK is used.